BlackArsenic88/ai-factory/README.md

 # Prerequisites
 Python 3.10+

-# AI/ML Enterprise Use Cases 📈
+# AI/ML/LLM Enterprise Use Cases 📈
 - [Asset allocation](https://www.testandi.com): Predict the optimal weights of a diversified investment portfolio of equities for the highest Sharpe ratios.
 - Classification: Image classification of similar images.
 - Click Through Rates: UX/UI design features correlated with increased customer engagement and advertising click through rates.
 - Customer Churn Prediction: Reduce revenue leakage by identifying at-risk clients.
+- Earnings Per Share (EPS).
+Neural network tensor analysis of 10K financial statements, annual reports, return on equity (ROE), and return on invested capital (ROIC) to predict EPS.
+- [Financial Wellness Scorecard](https://blackarsenic88.github.io/financial-wellness/): Comprehensive personal financial planning record for risk-management, short-term planning, and long-term planning that predicts retirement readiness while providing insights, guidance, and recommendations.
 - Fraud Detection: Real-time monitoring of financial transactions with anomaly detection.
 - [Housing prices](https://blackarsenic88.github.io/real-estate/): Regression model to forecast fair market prices and rents.
 - [Large Language Models](https://blackarsenic88.github.io/ai-assistant/): Seamlessly integrate and fine tune AI language models like OpenAI's ChatGPT into your enterprise websites and mobile apps and reduce customer service costs.
 - Natural Language Processing.
-Classify text and user sentiment on product/service reviews.
+Classify text to determine user sentiment in a product/service reviews.
 - Predictions: Forecast demand and supply capacity to eliminate DOWNTIME and reduce waste.
 - Recommendation Systems: Personalized content and product suggestions for websites, mobile apps, and e-commerce.
 - Sports: Predict the outcome for a tennis player based on their playing habits.

 ## License ⚖️
 This project is licensed under a dual license.
 You are free to use, modify, and distribute this software with attribution, but must open source modifications to the community.
-Integration into closed source, comercial proprietary systems requires a low cost annual subscription and license fees.
+Integration into closed source, commercial proprietary systems requires a low cost annual subscription and license fees.
 See license.txt for details.

 # Contact  📬
 - Are you ready for production-ready pipelines and infrastructure to evolve your business?